 Assuming you already have all the prerequisites in place, take now the following steps:

-- Download the new Azure files hybrid PowerShell module from GitHub here and unzipped locally on your machine by running the following commands:
+1) Download the new Azure files hybrid PowerShell module from GitHub here and unzip it locally on your machine by running the following commands:

-- Open Windows PowerShell session on a domain-joined machine and then run the following commands:
+3) Open the Windows PowerShell session on a domain-joined machine and then run the following commands:

 - This module requires Azure PowerShell (Az module version 2.8.0+ and the Az storage version 1.8.2-preview+).
 You can install and import the latest Azure Module by running the following command: Install-Module -Name Az -AllowClobber -Scope CurrentUser